Erick-dev98/Erick-dev98/README.md

 ## Hi there 👋

-My name is Erick, and I am a Fullstack Software Engineer interested in all things JavaScript, TypeScript, PHP & Flutter!
+My name is Erick, and I am a Full Stack Developer interested in all things JavaScript, TypeScript, PHP & Flutter!

 - 🔭 I’m currently working on [CarePulse](https://carepulse-hms-gilt.vercel.app/), building a healthcare platform designed to streamline patient registration, appointment scheduling, and medical record management.
 - 🌱 I recently built an e-commerce system to improve the customer experience and managing inventories, check it out [here](https://github.com/Erick-dev98/Ecommerce-Platfrom_mern-stack)